Bayram89/job-application-tracker/README.md

 ## Flask API

-I also wanted to add this project a simple Flask API.
+I also added a simple Flask API to this project.

 Create and activate a virtual environment: